 There are four exams.
 The Unit 1 exam (Unseen Translation) will test students' ability to translate unseen prose and verse.
 The Unit 2 exam (Prose Composition or Comprehension) will test their ability to understand more advanced unseen passages or to translate into Greek.
 The Unit 3 exam (Prose Literature) will test students' knowledge and understanding of Thucydides' Histories.
 The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Sophocles' Ajax.
 Paper 1 is worth 33% and lasts 1 hour 45 minutes.
 Paper 2 is worth 17% and lasts 1 hour 15 minutes.
-Papers 3 and 4 are worth 25% each and last 2 hours each.
-Reading OCR Anthology for AS and A-level Classical Greek

-Edited by S. Anderson Published by Bloomsbury Academic.
-ISBN 978-1350012608 The Oxford Illustrated History of the Classical World By J. Boardman Published by OUP, ISBN 978-0198721123
+Papers 3 and 4 are worth 25% each and last 2 hours each. - Reading OCR Anthology for Classical Greek AS and A Level: 2024-2026 Edited by Charlie Paterson Published by Bloomsbury Academic ISBN-13:978-1350156630 The Oxford Illustrated History of the Classical World By J. Boardman Published by OUP, ISBN 978-0198721123 ł 77 Exam Board and Specification Codes OCR H444 Head of Department Robert Heggie GREEK (MODERN)

-GREEK (MODERN)